dword-design/sebastianlandwehr.com/content/posts/how-to-write-file-based-javascript-tests-with-real-files.md

 }))
 ```

-Be cautious though, if the repository is not initialized correctly, user user Git config might be overriden.
+Be cautious though, if the repository is not initialized correctly, user user Git config might be overridden.

 ## Conclusion